numa-smells/SkyDraw/README.md

 - No undo/redo
 - Only one colour
 - Posting will also immediately clear the canvas if the post was successful (this is intentional, done is done).
-- Drawn lines in the final posted image will be slightly thicker than they were while drawing.
+- Drawn lines in the final posted image may be slightly thicker than they were while drawing.
 This is a quirk with how drawing and image conversion is handled in this app.
 It's complicated, not sure how to fix this without using a completely different framework and rewriting everything (turns out tkinter isn't really suitable for this kind of application it seems).
 - The program will probably lag if too many lines are drawn.
 Erasing lines will help if this happens.
-- Hashtags (and tagging other users, I assume) don't work in the caption field, they won't be blue and clickable in the post. #SkyDraw will always be added at the end though (and is a proper tag).
+- <s>Hashtags (and tagging other users, I assume) don't work in the caption field, they won't be blue and clickable in the post.</s> Thanks to [numa](https://github.com/numa-smells) for fixing this!
 - Posts won't have any content warnings applied, so sensitive drawings may get them slapped on later on by Bluesky moderation.
 I may add a checkbox for it eventually, if I can figure out how to get that working.

 <img src="https://cdn.bsky.app/img/feed_fullsize/plain/did:plc:pkhdd7vr3zruq3uszwqunews/bafkreifgda3tdua2juhe4revltkitwhnkdm5tdwpb5646kjs2fjdtpktsa@jpeg" alt="sampleImage3" width="256"/>